March On Washington

 In summer 1945, black soldiers returned home to public facilities, transportation and restaurants just as segregated as in summer 1941.
 Words can not describe their degree of emotional letdown.
 These harsh facts were amplified for African-American government workers, who believed that our nation’s capitol would set a national example of social freedom and progress just as the war ended.
 It was also a tremendous letdown to defense plant workers around the nation, who anticipated a Executive Order that would immediately desegregate the military and open even more federal jobs.
 That would have been a powerful federal leadership signal to governors to do the same for state jobs.

-Momentum for progress was building.
-On 11 June 1963, President John F. Kennedy became the first president to submit a major Civil Rights Proposal to Congress.
+Momentum to accelerate progress was building.
+Though President Dwight Eisenhower got a wimpy 1957 Civil Rights Bill passed in 1957, On 11 June 1963, President John F. Kennedy became the first president to submit a major Civil Rights Proposal to Congress.
 Democrats controlled Congress, but Southern Democrats (“Dixiecrats”) stalled it, even as the most shameful events of white racism were nationally televised from Alabama and Mississippi.
 That gave hope to the march organizers and participants.
 Sadly that night, another Civil Rights leader, Medgar Evers, was assassinated in Jackson, Mississippi.

 But hope is not easily killed.
 Plans for the march went on.